gdusbabek/headwater/README.md

 Shorter queries result in faster responses.
 That is `*foo*` will always return more quickly than `*foosterific*`.

+## Java

+Uses Java 7.
+It would work fine on Java 6 except for a few methods used involving java.util.BitSet.

 ###  headwater.bitmap

 This is basically a `java.util.Bitset` with a few conveniences.
 I've built reference bitmaps from the very excellent